thin-edge/thin-edge.io/docs/src/references/c8y-firmware-management.md

       * `status`: `successful` or `failed` based on the result of updating the firmware
       * `reason`: The reason for the failure, applicable only for `failed` status.
 1. On reception of an operation status message, the plugin maps it to SmartREST and forwards it to the cloud.
-   * When a `success` or `failed` status message is finally received, then the plugin cleans up the corresponding operation file at `$FIRMWARE_OP_PATH/$OP_ID` and the firmware file entry in the file transfer repository at `$FILE_TRANSFER_REPO/$CHILD_DEVICE_ID/firmware_update/$FILE_ID`.
+   * When a `successful` or `failed` status message is finally received, then the plugin cleans up the corresponding operation file at `$FIRMWARE_OP_PATH/$OP_ID` and the firmware file entry in the file transfer repository at `$FILE_TRANSFER_REPO/$CHILD_DEVICE_ID/firmware_update/$FILE_ID`.
-   * If a notification message is received while none is expected, i.e with an operation `id` that doesn't exist  `TEDGE_HTTP_ADDRESS_ROOT/$CHILD_DEVICE_ID/firmware_update/`, then this notification message is ignored.
+   * If a notification message is received while none is expected, i.e with an operation `id` that doesn't exist at `$TEDGE_DATA_PATH/firmware/<id>`, then this notification message is deemed stale and ignored.

 ## Logging

 The plugin logs its progress and errors on to its `stderr`.

-* All upload and download operation requests are logged, when received and when completed, with one line per file.
-* All changes to the list of managed file is logged, one line per change.
+The following details are logged:
+* All the `c8y_Firmware` requests received from Cumulocity
+* All the mapped `firmware_update` requests sent to each child device
+* The `firmware_update` responses received from the chold devices
-* All errors are reported with the operation context (upload or download? which file?).
+* All errors are reported with the operation context